 ‘The neon sign at the general store.
 It’s completely offensive.
 Ruins the whole ambience of the village.
 And frankly, it’s just common.’

-‘Yes, those kind of signs are quite common for retail shops.’
+‘Yes, those kinds of signs are quite common for retail shops.’

 ‘You dimwitted boy.
 Common as in coarse, crass,’ she leans in close – her heavy lavender perfume smacks me in the face – she whispers the last word, ‘it’s vulgar.’

 ‘I see.’
 I’m not sure how to proceed.
-‘I suppose I could check the correct approvals are in place.’
+‘I suppose I could check if the appropriate approvals are in place.’

 ‘The sign buzzes you know.
 You can hear it over the traffic.’

-I decide not to point out that a couple of utes an hour and an occasional tractor hardly constitute traffic.
+I decide not to point out that a couple of utes an hour and occasional tractor hardly constitutes traffic.

 ‘You live nearby then?’

 ‘Don’t be ridiculous.’
 She lifts her chin and elongates her vowels.
 ‘I live on the hill.
-The large white house with the triple, consecutive, award-winning rose garden.’
+The large white house with the triple award-winning rose garden.’

 ‘Of course, my mistake.’
 As someone new to the town I’m not familiar with said ‘hill’ but I’m not about to let on.